Cardinals vs. Angels Player Props Betting Odds

 Edman Stats

-- Tommy Edman has 23 hits with four doubles, a triple, four home runs, 11 walks and 10 RBI.
-He's also stolen three bases.
+- Tommy Edman has 24 hits with four doubles, a triple, four home runs and 11 walks.
+He has driven in 10 runs with three stolen bases.

 Edman Recent Games